 1. Stand tall with your arms reaching overhead.
 Feet hip-width apart.
 Reach both arms straight up over your head, biceps close to your ears, palms facing in or forward.
 Brace your core, pull your shoulders down and back, and stand straight.
 This is your starting position for every rep.

 3. Crunch your arms straight down to meet the rising knee.
 At the same instant the knee drives up, pull your arms and torso straight down toward the top of your raised knee.
-Both arms come down together — this is a vertical crunch, not a twist.
+Both arms come down together.
+This is a vertical crunch, not a twist.
 Squeeze your abs hard at the bottom, as if you are trying to crush a walnut between your arms and your knee.
 A short, sharp contraction is the goal.

 4. Return to start and alternate knees.
 Lower your right foot back to the ground and reach your arms back overhead to the tall starting position.
 Immediately drive your left knee up and crunch your arms down again to meet it.
-Alternate knees with every rep — right, left, right, left — in a continuous, rhythmic motion.
+Alternate knees with every rep, right, left, right, left, in a continuous, rhythmic motion.

 5. Breathe and find your rhythm.
 Exhale hard on every crunch.
 Inhale as your arms reach back overhead.
-Keep a brisk, rhythmic pace — but remember, it is not a race.
+Keep a brisk, rhythmic pace, but remember, it is not a race.
 Quality over quantity, always.
 Beginners: 3 sets of 20 total reps (10 per side) at a moderate tempo.

-Common Mistakes to Avoid
+Common Mistakes (and How to Fix Them)

 The high knee-n-crunch looks simple in a demo.
 In practice, these are the form breakdowns that turn it from effective to pointless.

-Variations: From Beginner to Advanced
+High Knee-N-Crunch Variations: Beginner to Advanced

 Marching Knee-N-Crunch (Beginner)